esahxkesah/webapp-group1-pawrescue/README.md

 ## Project System Captured

 ## Challenges & Difficutlties
-1) Figuring out out how to use GitHub so that the work can be compiled.
+### 1) Figuring out out how to use GitHub so that the work can be compiled.
+Github is a new platform for us to use as a student.
+We had never done a collaboration for a coding project especially for web application thus the challenges of using github rised.
+Setting up at first for each of the member in the group was hard.
+There are several ways to collaborate but one of the key step is to clone the github project.
-2) Separating the page for staff and members.
+###2) Separating the page for staff and members.
+We were only taught about Jetsream about its setup and installation.
+Therefore, configuring the Jetstream usage onto the laravel project was tough.
+There are more things to discover about the usage of Jestream for the authentication purpose.
-3) To choose a time when every member is available for a meeting.
+###3) To choose a time when every member is available for a meeting.
+Since we are a full time student, there are other subjects than web application to handle and focus on.Hence, we hardly could set a time for all of us to code together most of the times.
+Lack of teamwork, made the project unmotivated and less coordination.

 ## References